You’ve probably seen the commercials for the recently-published, already-controversial new book from Professor Richard Müller of UC Berkeley.

 Prof. Mark Maslin, an authority in climate anthropology, says the scene is ”emotionally compelling, perhaps because such behaviors are eerily similar to the signs you or I might show when bereaved.”

-Unfortunately, says the University College, London scientist and climate businessman, he doesn’t buy a word of it.
+Unfortunately, says the University College, London-based scientist and climate businessman, he doesn’t buy a word of it.

 “Cute as it is, the whole story flies in the face of 20 years of mainstream scholarship telling us that deniers don’t have descendants.
 Or if they do, they have little interest in their welfare.”

-Such misunderstandings, says Maslin, illustrate the dangers of amateur empiricism.
+Such errors, says Maslin, illustrate the dangers of amateur empiricism.

 “Müller is completely uninformed by the years of scholarly groundwork it takes to be taken seriously.
 I don’t recall seeing him at a single [scientific] conference [on science denialism].

 “We have a saying in science: theories aren’t determined by observations, observations are determined by theories.
-How could anyone be intellectually reckless enough to try to learn another culture by naïve immersion?”
+How could anyone be intellectually reckless enough to try to learn another culture by naïvely immersing himself in it?”

 Is he suggesting Müller has it wrong, I ask?